64nYm3d3/CheatSheet/Networks/Technical/Basics.md

 A dumb device allowing computers to communicate with eachother.
 * Hubs dont segment networks, they connect network segments.
 * All hosts hear data being on the same line.

+While we don't see traditional hubs in the wild anymore, we do see hubs in the form of an access point in present day!

 #### Switch